emmericp/Perfy/README.md

 This error can be ignored since we don't want to read back the data anyways.
 But unfortunately we can't surpress it.

+## Any other known limitations?

+1. Lua code directly embedded in XML files is currently not instrumented.
+2. Files with lines longer than 10000 characters can cause problems during instrumentation.